apache/apex-core/docs/apex_development_setup.md

     set HADOOP_HOME=c:\hadoop\Software\hadoop-common-2.2.0-bin-master
     mvn test

-To run unit tests from within your IDE, set the `HADOOP_HOME` environment variable to the path to the root of the unpacked archive and then run the desired unit test in the usual way.
+Within your IDE, set the environment variable and then run the desired unit test in the usual way.
 For example, with NetBeans you can add:

     Env.HADOOP_HOME=c:/hadoop/hadoop-common-2.2.0-bin-master

 at _Properties &#8658; Actions &#8658; Run project &#8658; Set Properties_.

-Similarly, in Eclipse (Mars) add the HADOOP_HOME environment variable to the project properties at _Properties &#8658; Run/Debug Settings &#8658; ApplicationTest &#8658; Environment_ tab.
+Similarly, in Eclipse (Mars) add it to the project properties at _Properties &#8658; Run/Debug Settings &#8658; ApplicationTest &#8658; Environment_ tab.